awingla/aws_sns_kit/README.md

 ```

 ## How to use?

 #### APNS(Apple Push Notification Service)

-You can use `push_notify` instance method with your model instance to send push notification via aws SNS.
+You can use `push_notify` instance method with your model instance to send push notification via AWS SNS.
-Before using this method, make sure that your model includes module from aws_sns_kit.
+Before using this method, make sure that your model includes Notifier module from aws_sns_kit.

 ```ruby
 class User < ActiveRecord::Base
   include AwsSnsKit::Notifier
 end
 ```

 ```ruby